webdevjeffus/css-for-sinatra/README.md

 ```

 #### main
-The padding in the **main** rule just pushes the text in from the edges of the **main** element a little bit; we use rems instead of pixels here so that the width of the padding scales automatically.
+The padding in the **main** rule just pushes the text in from the edges of the **main** element a little bit; we use rems instead of pixels here so that the width of the padding scales automatically with the fonts.
 The **clear: both** property is necessary to clear out the floats we used in the header; again, this isn't how we'd do it in the production version of our app, but it works fine for this quick-and-dirty stylesheet.

 Headers, paragraphs and links in the **main** element use the defaults set in the Resets and Design Styles, so we generally don't need to add anything for them here.
 If you decide to increase the size of your headers from the default&mdash;and you very well might&mdash;do that in the Resets section of this stylesheet.

-#### main ul and main ul li
+#### Lists: main ul and main ul li
-Almost every index view in a Sinatra or Rails app is going to display some sort of list of objects in the data base, but the default presentation of unordered lists is very 1994.
+Almost every index view in a Sinatra or Rails app is going to display some sort of list of objects from the data base, but the default presentation of unordered lists is very 1994.
 To bring our stylesheet into the current century, we'll set **list-style** to **none**, to eliminate the bullets.
 The **margin** properties are necessary to get the list back into the right spot once we've taken out the bullets.
-I like to set the font-size for list items to 1.25rem, because these lists tend to be pretty important on our pages, and we want them to be prominent.
+I like to set the font-size for list items to 1.25rem, because these lists tend to be pretty important in our Sinatra apps, and we want them to be prominent.

 #### Forms: main input and main textarea
 Forms are also very common in Sinatra and Rails apps, but again, the default styling for them is generally pretty ugly and unfriendly.
 We'll handle this mostly by styling the form input elements.